-Relationship methods are made up of a set of Item's relationship accessors: getRelationships(...), addRelationship(...), createRelationship(...), and removeRelationship(...).
-The difference between createRelationship(...) and addRelationship(...), two methods that both are adding an Item node to the Relationship parent node, is subtle.
-Let's consider the following server-side VB method to illustrate how createRelationship(...) works:
+Relationship methods are made up of a set of Item's relationship accessors: getRelationships (...), addRelationship (...), createRelationship (...), and removeRelationship (...).
+The difference between createRelationship (...) and addRelationship (...), two methods that both are adding an Item node to the Relationship parent node, is subtle.
+Let's consider the following server-side C# method to illustrate how createRelationship (...) works:

 '''

-Dim myInnovator As Innovator = Me.getInnovator()
+Item myInnovator = this.getInnovator();

-Dim myItem As Item = myInnovator.NewItem("myType", "myAction")
+Item myItem = myInnovator.newItem("myType", "myAction");

-myItem.createRelationship("User", "add")
+myItem.createRelationship("User", "add");

 '''